anushasethu1235-bit/AirportProjectApplication/README.md

 # AirportProjectApplication
-using core-java , spring-boot , hybernate , mysql and postmal tool Description : The Airport Baggage Storage and Reporting System is a backend application designed to store and manage passenger baggage information and automatically share baggage details with connected flights at their destination airports.
+using core-java , spring-boot , hibernate , mysql and postmal tool Description : The Airport Baggage Storage and Reporting System is a backend application designed to store and manage passenger baggage information and automatically share baggage details with connected flights at their destination airports.
 The system supports secure and real-time baggage tracking across terminals and ensures smooth communication between airport systems and airline databases.

 Roles and Responsibilities: